 Are there any student organizations within The Honors College?

 Honors students comprise a remarkably diverse group that spans varying geographic areas and individual backgrounds.
 They pursue majors and minors from each of the five colleges on campus.

 Do you want to get involved?
 Honors has many programs to help you stay connected with our community of students.
 No matter what your interests, there's a place for you.
-Follow this link to learn more.
+Visit the Student Organizations page to learn more.

 Who can I contact for any other general questions that were not listed?